letsramp/sample-microservices/README.md

 {"user_id":"abcde","items":[{"product_id":"OLJCESPC7Z","quantity":3}]}
 ```

-## 6. Exploring the pre-generated tests
+## 6. Exploring the demo tests

-This repo contains a number of test scenarios that were generated using Skyramp for demo purposes.
+This repo contains a number of test scenarios used for demo purposes.
 These test scenarios are located under the `skyramp` folder in `grpc-demo`, `rest-demo`, and `thrift-demo`.
 The test scenarios can be run using the Skyramp client.
 Visit the [Skyramp Docs](https://skyramp.dev/docs/get-started/install-client/) for instructions on installing the Skyramp client.

 ### Running the tests from the Skyramp CLI